wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

 ## Sharing

 This section explores how designers share content with consumers and how consumers share content with others.
 Imagine that you’re a regional sales manager and are working with other managers to prepare a presentation for senior leadership.
 You and your colleagues will work in Power BI from start to finish to collect, organize, analyze, and present your data-driven findings.
-All of you will use the same shared content and communicate with each other within the Power BI framework.
+Your team will all use the same shared content and communicate with each other within the Power BI framework.

 ### Step 1: Power BI _designers_ share content with Power BI _consumers_

-Before you can begin working on the presentation, you need content from your designer coworkers.
-This content can become available to you through apps, dashboards, and reports, which are created by Power BI designers and shared with consumers like you.
-Designers can share this content with you and the other managers in several different ways.
+Before you begin working on the presentation, you need content from your designer coworkers.
+You can find this content through apps, dashboards, and reports.
+Designers can share this content with you and the other managers in several different ways:

 *   Share links to individual dashboards or individual reports.
 *   Send link to content